You can probably see parents everywhere doing double takes over this, wondering

 Let's say a child, below the age of 18, either has a job, maybe an

-inheritance, some form of income that would legally belong to that child.
+inheritance, or some other form of income that would legally belong to

-The point of a guardianship of the estate then would be to ensure the
+that child.
+The point of a guardianship of the estate would be to ensure

 as the decision maker, and this is especially involving the case of a